-All other first aid should be referred to the first aider on call through contacting the first aid office or main office who will radio the first aider.
+All other first aid should be referred to the first aider on call via work phones or main office who will radio the first aider.

 All first aiders in school are trained in First Aid at Work.
-The Office Manager is responsible for ensuring this training is renewed every three years and kept in-date.
+The Lead First Aider is responsible for ensuring this training is renewed every three years and kept in-date.
+Staff with paediatric first aid training are symbolised with a (P)